 If your bike did not come with a magnetic oil drain bolt, it’s always a good idea to use one and you can find them online from 3rd party vendors in the correct size for your bike, usually for $20 or less.
 There should be very few metal particles on the oil drain bolt beyond the first oil change after break in.
 Significant build up of metal particles on the magnet may be a sign of more serious mechanical issues so keep an eye on this as it is a good indicator of engine health.

 9) You can now begin the re-assembly process.
 If your bike had a screen filter, replace and torque that to the appropriate spec.
-Next, get out you new oil filter, pour some fresh oil in it (as the filter can hold a significant amount of oil) and lubricate the rubber gasket on its mating surface with some new oil.
-Double check to make sure there is no dirt on the motor’s mating surface, then screw the filter back on and hand tighten.
-Finally, torque or tighten the oil filter to spec.
-If you do not have the tools to torque the oil filter or your manual doesn’t specify a torque value, a good general guideline is that hand tight will suffice (of course, assuming you can get a good grip on the filter).
+Next, get out your new oil filter, pour some fresh oil in it (as the filter can hold a significant amount of oil) and lubricate the rubber gasket on its mating surface with some new oil.
+Double check to make sure there is no dirt on the motor’s mating surface, then screw the filter back on and hand tighten (assuming you can get a good grip on the filter).
+If you can’t reach the filter to hand tighten and must use a wrench, a general guideline is to tighten 1/4 turn past when the filter touches the motor and stops spinning freely.

 11) Using a torque wrench, tighten the oil drain bolt to the specified value.
 This is a very important step as over-tightening the bolt can strip the threads on the (often aluminum) sump and cause you major headaches, whereas under-tightening the bolt could result in a leak (and possibly a crash if oil gets on your rear tire).
 For this reason alone, it’s worth investing in a decent torque wrench.